Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 We choose \(m_i\) to minimise the runtime scaling (see \secR{scalability}).
 We have not yet found an analytic expression for \(m_i\) so we optimise it numerically (see \tabAR{PlotParameters} and \figRList{fullCircuitPlotSA}{fullCircuitPlotLCRB}).
 To first order the noise amplitude of the amplified gate is \(2m_i+1\) times the noise amplitude of the unamplified gate (\(\oGN{U}{}{}{}{}{}\)) as we have:

-for stochastic noise and rotational errors, respectively, where we have assumed the stochastic noise channel is closed (\cf \eqRB{amplifiedNoiseII}{amplifiedNoiseTII}).
+for stochastic noise and rotational errors, respectively, where we have assumed that the stochastic-noise channel is closed (\cf \eqRB{amplifiedNoiseII}{amplifiedNoiseTII}).

-\paragraph{Custom channel Identity Insertion}\secL{CII} Custom channel identity insertion (CII) is a variant of identity insertion where we produce a single noisy variant (and its noisy inverse) of our noisy gate (we do not need to produce the original noisy gate at all) with amplified noise using custom error channels.
+\paragraph{Custom channel Identity Insertion}\secL{CII} Custom channel identity insertion (CII) is a variant of identity insertion where we produce a single noisy variant (and its noisy inverse) of our noisy gate with amplified noise using custom error channels (we do not need to produce the original noisy gate at all).
 For rotational errors we have:

 We then use identity insertion as normal but with our amplified gate (and its amplified inverse), so the noisy gate variants we use for the mitigation are:

 Here we have assumed the noisy inverse gate is amplified by the same amount as the original noisy gate and that they have the same error channel after amplification.
 For rotational errors we have found that the optimal amplification is given by: